DHCSSza/escalator-sadilar/content/post/2024/02/rOpenSci/index.md

 #### How can new members join your community?

 There are many ways, for example people can send their package to review or volunteer to be a reviewer.
 They can make or answer question in our forum or subscribe to our newsletter.
 They can speak in our community calls or host a co-working session.
-In this [Tip Sheets there are a summary of different paths for participation](https://ropensci.org/blog/2022/09/13/contributing-ropensci/).
-For a deep dive we also have our [Contributing Guide](https://contributing.ropensci.org).
+In this <a href="https://ropensci.org/blog/2022/09/13/contributing-ropensci/" target="_blank">Tip Sheets there are a summary of different paths for participation</a>.
+For a deep dive we also have our <a href="https://contributing.ropensci.org" target="_blank">Contributing Guide</a>.

 #### What does the onboarding process look like for new members?

 It depends on what they want to do.
-We have guidelines for different roles, for example, here is the [Translations and Localization Guide](https://translationguide.ropensci.org) for people that want to contribute with translations.
-This is our [Guide for Authors, Editors and Reviewers](https://devguide.ropensci.org) for people who want to contribute to our software peer-review process.
+We have guidelines for different roles, for example, here is the <a href="https://translationguide.ropensci.org" target="_blank">Translations and Localization Guide</a> for people that want to contribute with translations.
+This is our <a href="https://devguide.ropensci.org" target="_blank">Guide for Authors, Editors and Reviewers</a> for people who want to contribute to our software peer-review process.

 #### What can members look forward to in 2024?

 We are in the second year of our Champions Program, our champions will be developing and reviewing packages, stay tuned for updates on their work.
 We are working on the Portuguese translation of our Developers guide and we hope to make progress.
-We are building our community call agenda, and we would love to know what people would like to talk about, [please help us to create the calendar for 2024 leaving your opinion here](https://github.com/ropensci-org/community-calls)!
+We are building our community call agenda, and we would love to know what people would like to talk about, <a href="https://github.com/ropensci-org/community-calls" target="_blank">please help us to create the calendar for 2024 leaving your opinion here</a>!

 #### Is there space and value for women in Humanities and Social Sciences (HSS) from South Africa to join this community?

-Of course! 😊 We have a suite of more than [300 R packages](https://ropensci.org/packages/) and some of them are useful for Humanities and Social Sciences, like our [Literature](https://ropensci.org/packages/literature/)  or [Data Access](https://ropensci.org/packages/data-access/) categories.
+Of course! 😊 We have a suite of more than <a href="https://ropensci.org/packages/" target="_blank">300 R packages</a> and some of them are useful for Humanities and Social Sciences, like our <a href="https://ropensci.org/packages/literature/" target="_blank">Literature</a> or <a href="https://ropensci.org/packages/data-access/" target="_blank">Data Access</a> categories.
 If they use some of these packages they can share their use case, or fix bugs and write blog posts.
 They can send their package to review or become reviewers.
 They can also apply for the Champions Program as Champion or Mentors.
 We hope the Tip Sheet and the Contribution Guide can provide good points for participation.

 {{< /spoiler >}}